 Transaction Input Tax Claimable?
 Account for Output Tax?
 Subscription fee for recreational / sporting clubs, including joining fee, membership fee and transfer fee No. Blocked under regulation 26.
 No. Entrance and subscription fee to professional bodies where the membership is relevant to an employee's job Yes.
 No Education expenses for courses for employees that enhance their job performance Yes.
-No. Education expenses for employees' family members No. Blocked under regulation 26.
-No. Training expenses for courses that enhance employees' performance Yes.
 No.

-&lt;sup>26 "Specifically for parking motor cars" does not mean there must be reserved lots for motor cars.
+&lt;sup>28 "Specifically for parking motor cars" does not mean there must be reserved lots for motor cars.
 As long as the number of lots which may be used for parking motor cars can be reasonably ascertained, input tax on the proportion of GST attributable to the parking of motor cars will be blocked under regulation 27.
 For example, the number of motor car decals issued to employees can be used as a proxy to arrive at the disallowable portion of the GST incurred.